The World's Oldest Living Dog, Bobi, Turns 31 — and Celebrates With a Huge Party

 Bobi celebrated his 31st birthday on Saturday, May 13, 2023, at his family's house in Portugal, with more than 100 people in attendance.
 As reported by ABC News, a dance group performed for the guests, and Bobi even joined them in one of their dances.

-Bobi, a Rafeiro do Alentejo dog, has many secrets to a long life.
+Bobi, a Rafeiro do Alentejo dog, had many secrets to a long life.

-According to Guinness World Records, Bobi lives with the Costa family in Conqueiros, Leiria, Portugal.
-He is a purebred Rafeiro do Alentejo dog, a breed often used as a watchdog and livestock protector.
-According to the American Kennel Club (AKC), a Rafeiro do Alentejo dog's lifespan is typically 12 to 14 years — meaning Bobi has lived for double his life expectancy.
+According to Guinness World Records, Bobi lived with the Costa family in Conqueiros, Leiria, Portugal since he was born.
+He was a purebred Rafeiro do Alentejo dog, a breed often used as a watchdog and livestock protector.
+According to the American Kennel Club (AKC), a Rafeiro do Alentejo dog's lifespan is typically 12 to 14 years — meaning Bobi lived for more than double his life expectancy.

-As for Bobi's secret to longevity, Leonel Costa thinks it can be attributed to the peaceful rural environment where Bobi lives, and the fact that he has never been attached to a leash or chain.
-Instead, he has always been allowed to roam freely on the land near the Costa family's property.
+As for Bobi's secret to longevity, Leonel Costa attributed it to the peaceful rural environment where Bobi lived, and the fact that he was never attached to a leash or chain.
+Instead, he was always allowed to roam freely on the land near the Costa family's property.

-Additionally, Bobi typically eats "human food" (that has been soaked in water, to remove the seasonings).
-Not to mention, according to the AKC, Rafeiro do Alentejos are known for being affectionate with their families — so maybe all that love has helped Bobi to thrive.
-He is still in good health, as of publication, though his eyesight has worsened, and he is much less active than he once was.
-Instead of roaming in nature, he now loves chilling with the family's cats.
+Additionally, Bobi typically ate "human food" (that was soaked in water, to remove the seasonings).
+Not to mention, according to the AKC, Rafeiro do Alentejos are known for being affectionate with their families — so maybe all that love helped Bobi thrive.
+In honor of his 31st birthday in May 2023, it was reported that Bobi was still in good health, though his eyesight had worsened, and he had become much less active.
+Instead of roaming in nature, he grew to love chilling with the family's cats.

 That said, Bobi's life was not always so tranquil.
 Leonel Costa, who was 8 when Bobi was born, told Guinness World Records that Bobi was born to their dog Gia, in a litter of four puppies.
 At the time, it was "considered normal by older people who could not have more animals at home […] to bury the animals in a hole so that they would not survive," as long as they had not yet opened their eyes, he said.